WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

     return dp[n]
 ```

-Personally I think it's a lousy way of introducing DP, because it's a very shallow example used for explaning a technique used for many complicated problems Interviewers won't ever ask you to implement a fibonacci function, and the problem they give you will be much more complex than this.
+Personally I think it's a great example of showing how impressive not the best way to introduce DP, because it's a very shallow example used for explaning a technique used for many complicated problems.

 ## How to Identify if DP is Suitable for A Problem